GNU-Ymir/Documentations/primitives/control.md

 }
 ```

-While produced the following results :
+The above source code will produce the following result:

 ```
 X is : 10